Lena Gonzalez is Sworn In to California State Senate

 “I’m so honored to serve in the State Senate.
 I want to continue to focus on the priorities I had on the Long Beach City Council such as cleaning up our coastlines and waterways, and finding solutions for affordable housing.
 In addition, in the Senate I’d like to focus on bringing higher education to all communities and providing health care access to all Californians.”

 Senator Gonzalez represents the 33rd Senate District which includes the city of Long Beach and portions of South East Los Angeles including the cities of Bell, Bell Gardens, Cudahy, Huntington Park, Lakewood, Lynwood, Maywood, Paramount, Signal Hill, and South Gate.
-Senator Gonzalez lives in Long Beach with her partner Adam and three sons.
+Senator Gonzalez lives in Long Beach with her family.